Anshu1882000/News-App/README.md

 - Minimal looking ui.
 - Category wise news sections with easy to naviagte tab bar.
 - Detail page with a brief description of the news and a button which can open the news source directly in your browser.
-- Search Page ( It might throw some bugs because it is not tested throughly due to deadline )

 # Design Inspiration
 - Google Discover feed.